buildingSMART/bSDD/Documentation/bSDD import tutorial.md

 Once ready, and if the platform returns no errors, click "Upload selected file."

 Once the file has been imported, you will receive a more detailed import report by email.
 It might take up to 15 minutes.
 In case the import routine spots any errors, you will see them listed in the email.

+Note: all of the steps explained above can also be automated using [the bSDD API](https://app.swaggerhub.com/apis/buildingSMART/Dictionaries/v1) integration.

 # The lifecycle of the bSDD dictionary version